 maintain active credentials with the NBRC.

-Passing the TMC at the low-cut score will result in the Certified Respiratory Therapist (CRT) credential only.
-A candidate must pass at the high-cut score to take the CSE and complete the RRT credential.
+Passing the TMC at the low-cut score will result in the certified respiratory therapist (CRT) credential only.
+You must pass at the high-cut score to take the CSE and complete the RRT credential.
 The RT program at NWACC prepares graduates to earn the RRT credential.
 The NBRC offers many specialty credentials in respiratory care.